What if my content will be viewed by a large number of people?

 In this example, we'll consider scaling a Shiny application, but the same concepts apply for scaling APIs.

 In Scenario A, both users are linked to the same R process.
 Because R is single-threaded, if user A and user B both change an input and trigger R calculations, their requests will be handled sequentially.
 (User B will have to wait for user A’s calculation to complete, and then for their own calculation to complete before they will see an updated output).

 In Scenario B, Connect will link each user to their own R process.
 If user A and user B both change an input, their calculations will happen simultaneously.

-Why wouldn’t Connect always select Scenario B?
+Why wouldn’t RStudio Connect always select Scenario B?
 The answer has to do with memory and initial load time.
 When 2 users are connected to the same R process, they get to share everything that is loaded outside of the server function*.